-Martyrs' Day in Syria and Lebanon Date in the current year: May 6, 2024
+Martyrs' Day in Lebanon Date in the current year: May 6, 2025

-Martyrs' Day in Syria and Lebanon Martyrs' Day is an official remembrance day and public holiday in Syria and Lebanon.
+Martyrs' Day in Lebanon Martyrs' Day is an official remembrance day in Lebanon.
 It is observed annually on May 6 to commemorate the Lebanese and Syrian nationalists executed in Beirut and Damascus on this day in 1916.

 The territory of present-day Lebanon and Syria had been ruled over by the Ottoman Empire from 1516 to 1918.
 It was part of the so-called Greater Syria.
 Following the Young Turk revolution of 1908, Arab nationalism in Greater Syria began to gain momentum.